Create a Facebook event and extend your reach.

 Hi, everyone!
 Welcome to another episode of Smooth Sailing Online Support TV.
 I’m your host and captain, Lyndsay Phillips, steering you through the choppy waters of face paced business growth.

 Speaking of growth, many businesses grow and bring in more, coaching clients or just in general, by having events.
-Today I thought I would talk about putting those events on Facebook, and I want to show you how.
+Today I thought I would talk about creating a Facebook event, and I want to show you how.
 I’m going to share my screen and dive in.

 I’m going to go to my Facebook page here.

 When you’re on your profile, if you hit MORE, you’ll see there are videos, events, and so forth.
 Of course, you want to go to EVENTS.
-These are a couple of the past events that are still in here, but for this purpose, I want to create an event.
+These are a couple of the past events that are still in here, but for this purpose, I want to create a new Facebook event.

 Hosting, of course, that would be my business page, so you would put your business page in there as well.
 This defaults into this picture, but you of course would create a graphic for the event and put it in there.
 Of course, your event name, so for this I am just going to do a test.
 You can put online.
 Or, if you were to add a place, you would actually pick the location.
 Of course, you would pick the date and the time, how long it would be.
 There are categories as well of whether it is business or entertainment or you can just leave it.
 Of course you would type in a description of what the online or the in person event would be.